Isabel Tam was called to the Bar in Hong Kong in 2013 after having been called in New York in 2012.

 Hong Kong Civil Procedure, contributing editor, 2015 to present

-Annotated Ordinances of Hong Kong: Environmental Impact Assessment Ordinance Cap 499 (2017)
+Annotated Ordinances of Hong Kong: Environmental Impact Assessment Ordinance Cap 499 (2017), author

 Hong Kong Construction Law (Issue 39), contributor

 Isabel Tam has acted as counsel on cases in public law, commercial and company law, family law, regulatory matters, land law and building management, defamation, arbitration and criminal law.
 Her legal experiences outside Hong Kong include working on a state-to-state international arbitration, researching at the International Environmental Law Research Centre in Kenya and a summer judicial clerkship at U.S. federal court.

 Isabel has appeared as sole counsel in the Court of Appeal, the Court of First Instance, the District Court and the Magistrates’ Courts.
 She has also appeared in the Court of Final Appeal.
 She has conducted both civil and criminal trials as sole counsel.
-She has experience representing the SFC in disciplinary proceedings and in criminal proceedings.
+She has experience representing regulatory bodies in disciplinary proceedings, criminal proceedings and public law matters.

 She has a particular interest in the development of competition law in Hong Kong, having obtained an MA in competition law at the same time as pursuing private practice and was awarded Distinction in the examination component.
 She also undertook a 2-month secondment at the Hong Kong Competition Commission.

 She also has a strong interest in environmental law.
 She has advised on and published on various aspects of wildlife trade law including the Protection of Endangered Species of Animals and Plants Ordinance, the ivory trade, the seafood trade, customs and excise regulations, food safety legislation and international legal instruments ranging from WTO law to biodiversity conventions.

 Her pro bono work includes contributing to advice on public law issues in Burma, advising on sexual minority rights in the Hong Kong criminal context and acting as honorary legal advisor to a Hong Kong non-profit organization.